Estimated reading time: 8 minutes

 Here again, you need to look widely.
-Finding in a few minutes the “right” person is not always the right thing to do.
+Finding the “right” person in a few minutes is not always right.

 And when you have found them, keep them motivated!

-This topic comes so often in my coaching.
+This topic comes up so often in my coaching.

-I often share that we cannot motivate people, as they have to come with their own goals and reasons to do the job itself.
+I often share that we cannot motivate people as they must devise their goals and reasons for doing the job.